 The fact is that a bearded dragon will ingest its substrate to a certain degree.
 The pieces will get stuck to their food, stick to feeder bugs and will get in their water dish.
 They will lick substrate either accidentally or on purpose as they use their tongue to help navigate their environment.
-Sand, among other substrates, will be ingested and cause issues in the digestive tract, lungs and can kill a dragon.
+Sand, among other substrates, will be ingested and cause issues in the digestive tract, eyes and lungs and can kill a dragon.
 Loose substrates cannot be effectively cleaned and often harbor germs and mites.
+Would you like to live in a mostly sealed enclosure full of a used cat litter?
+Neither does your dragon.
 Loose substrates should not be used, especially with a hatchling or juvenile dragon.

 Below are substrates I do NOT recommend